ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 To define an organizational segment, use the `New-OrganizationSegment` cmdlet with the `UserGroupFilter` parameter that corresponds to the attribute you want to use.

+After you run each cmdlet, you should see a list of details about the new segment.
+Details include the segment's type, who created or last modified it, and so on.

+> [!IMPORTANT]
+> **Make sure that your segments do not overlap**.
+Each user in your organization should belong to one (and only one) segment.
+No user should belong to two or more segments.

+#### Contoso's segment definitions

-As an example, suppose that Contoso has five departments: HR, Sales, Marketing, Research, and Manufacturing.
-Contoso defines segments using the *Department* attribute in Azure Active Directory, as follows:
+Recall that Contoso has five departments: HR, Sales, Marketing, Research, and Manufacturing.
+Using the *Department* attribute in Azure Active Directory, Contoso's segments are defined as follows:

 `New-OrganizationSegment -Name "HR" -UserGroupFilter "Department -eq 'HR'"`